AnggaR96s/Reforestation/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## Two peanuts were walking down the street.
+One was a salted.